-While hearing that people are putting nitrogen in their drinks may seems startling at first, the idea of gassing up drinks isn’t exactly new.
+While hearing that people are putting nitrogen in their drinks may seem startling at first, the idea of gassing up drinks isn’t exactly new.
 Many of us have even done it in science class by throwing dry ice in some

 So, why nitrogen?

-Nitrogen is a tasteless, odorless gas that is more difficult to infuse into liquids than CO2.
+Nitrogen is a tasteless, odorless gas that is more difficult to infuse into liquids than carbon dioxide.
 If you’re now imagining fizzy coffee, that’s not quite how this works.
 Nitrogen adds to both the flavor and texture of the coffee.
 However, rather than making it crackly like carbonated drinks, nitrogen makes drinks foamier.